Archive

 On font rendering consistency across browsers

 Back in the day (i.e. when Firefox's version was a single digit) font rendering was at its best on Mozilla's browser.
 I remember comparing Firefox's anti-aliasing to the new-kid-on-the-block Chrome : the difference was huge.
-Time went by and we all know what happened : most web developers found themselves using Chrome ...
+Time went by and we all know what happened : most web developers found themselves using Chrome as …

 On unnamed abstracts, entities and happiness